-- 25. To date, what specific data (or types of data) are companies (or your company) currently collecting for COVID-19 related purposes?
-What specific data (or types of data) are governments and health officials seeking for COVID-19 related purposes? - 26.
-Most tech companies currently claim that the data being gathered is being "anonymized" so that a specific person is not identifiable.

-What specific steps are companies (or your company) taking to anonymize this data?

-Certain data may not necessarily be considered personally identifiable, but with enough data points, you could identify a specific person.
-How can we ensure that data is truly anonymous and is not traceable back to an individual person?

-Can effective contact tracing be conducted with "anonymized data"?
-Or will it require personally identifiable information?

-27. Since the beginning of this COVID-19 crisis, has a federal agency, a state government, or local government requested a company or association to gather any specific consumer data?

-To your knowledge, are there any current COVID-19 related data sharing agreements in place between governments and private sector organizations?

-To your knowledge, has any federal, state, or local law enforcement used private sector collected data to enforce any COVID-19 related government orders or requirements?
+- 26. To date, what specific data (or types of data) are companies (or your company) currently collecting for COVID-19 related purposes?
+What specific data (or types of data) are governments and health officials seeking for COVID-19 related purposes? - 27.
+Most tech companies currently claim that the data being gathered is being "anonymized" so that a specific person is not identifiable. - What specific steps are companies (or your company) taking to anonymize this data? - Certain data may not necessarily be considered personally identifiable, but with enough data points, you could identify a specific person.
+How can we ensure that data is truly anonymous and is not traceable back to an individual person? - Can effective contact tracing be conducted with "anonymized data"?
+Or will it require personally identifiable information? - 28.
+Since the beginning of this COVID-19 crisis, has a federal agency, a state government, or local government requested a company or association to gather any specific consumer data? - To your knowledge, are there any current COVID-19 related data sharing agreements in place between governments and private sector organizations? - To your knowledge, has any federal, state, or local law enforcement used private sector collected data to enforce any COVID-19 related government orders or requirements?

-Sen. Young

-28. Mr. Singh, what datasets can the federal government make available that would assist in using data analytics to respond to coronavirus and once the pandemic has ended, how do you expect day to day life to change based on the unintended lessons we've learned during this time of social distancing?